SV

 Correct Answer: C. Richard Feynman

-Richard Feynman suggested the possibility of manipulating individual atoms and molecules in his landmark lecture.
-He predicted that entire encyclopedias could be written on the head of a pin.
-His visionary ideas provided the theoretical foundation for the field.
+• **Richard Feynman** = Richard Feynman suggested the possibility of manipulating individual atoms and molecules in his landmark lecture. • **Key significance** — He predicted that entire encyclopedias could be written on the head of a pin. • 💡 Wrong-option analysis: A: Norio Taniguchi is a different concept; B: Eric Drexler is a different concept; D: Gerd Binnig is a different concept.

 Which term was coined by Norio Taniguchi in 1974 to describe precision manufacturing at the atomic level?